pedrorochacr/api-meatApp/README.md

-This is a json-server which be used in bot for bets.
+This is a json-server which be used in a app similiar to Ifood.